kyuna562/data-entry-for-excel/readme.md

 # JC

-* This is a web application built using Python and the Streamlit library, designed to help a small painting company manage their projects and accounting.
+* This is a web application built using Python and the Streamlit library, designed to help a small company manage their projects and accounting.

 Features
 - Add new projects and input customer information, materials, and scope of work